 All darkness aside, Japan in general is a fantastic country to travel in!
 Only you first have to get there and for most foreigners this means a mid-range to long-haul international flight.

-Some people seem to be a bit "afraid" of Japan – and I mean even before Fukushima added fears about radiation.
+Some people seem to be a bit "afraid" of Japan – and I mean even before Fukushima added fears about radiation (which these days is mostly unfounded).
 Westerners expect life in Japan to be intimidatingly hectic and stressful.
 OK, Tokyo

 at rush hour can get very busy, when millions of people simultaneously fill the city's public transport to the brim.
 But other than that it's actually a very peaceful country – even Tokyo has many tranquil spots, and once you are off the main thoroughfares it often rather has the charm of a small town (even though this "small town" extends beyond the horizon – but you don't see that at street level).